MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ## SYNOPSIS
 This cmdlet will assign a phone number to a user or a resource account (online application instance).

+**Note**: The cmdlet Set-CsPhoneNumberAssignment is currently not supported for customers/tenants that are or have been enabled for
+Regionally Hosted Meetings for Skype for Business Online.
+These customers should continue to use the Set-CsUser, Set-CsOnlineVoiceUser, Set-CsOnlineApplicationInstance or
+Set-CsOnlineVoiceApplicationInstance cmdlets.

 ## SYNTAX